Skip to main content

 • Universal Credit with a household monthly net income of no more than £935

 ALL pages of low-income evidence MUST be provided with applications.
-If none of the above is applicable, a financial contribution is required.
+If none of the above are applicable, a financial contribution is required.

-A: The CCC tries and work out the most cost and time-effective transport for all students, as such most transport will be shared with other pupils.
-Passenger Assistants (PA’s)are assessed on a case by case basis, they could be provided if a pupil has a medical need (i.e. epilepsy) or behaviour concern.
-This would be reviewed annually, and a PA being on a route one year does not guarantee a PA for subsequent years.
-It is essential to full details are provided on applications every year, so assessments can be made, and appropriate transport and staff are provided.
+CCC provide the most cost-effective transport solutions that meet the needs of the students, which means wherever possible, students will travel with others going to the same provision.
+Passenger Assistants (PA’s) are assessed on a case-by-case basis.
+These arrangements are reviewed annually and therefore, a PA being on a route one year does not guarantee a PA for subsequent years.
+It is essential full details are provided on applications every year, so assessments can be made, and appropriate transport and staff are provided.

-A: Prior to the start of the school term, or 10 working days from submissions of a completed application, whichever is longer.
-If specialist transport (i.e. wheelchair or specifically trained staff) is required, this may take longer to procure and organise.
+Prior to the start of the school term (for September applications received before the deadline), or 15 working days from submission of a completed application, whichever is longer.
+If specialist transport (i.e. wheelchair or specially trained staff) is required, this may take longer to procure and organise.

-A: No, CCC only provides transport for the start and the end of the school/college day.
+No, CCC only provide transport for the start and the end of the school/college day.

-A: Should SEND post-16 transport policy not be met, or public transport, rail, or school bus contract if preferred, applications through the mainstream Post16 process could be made.
-Go to our education transport webpage and follow the links to the mainstream post 16 pages for further information.
+Should the SEND post-16 transport policy not be met, or public transport, rail or school bus contract is the preferred option, applications can be made via the mainstream Post16 process.
+Please see www.cambridgeshire.gov.uk/education/transport and follow the links to the mainstream post16 page for further information.